François Cotinaud: Composer

 From the age of eight, Cotinaud would write the melodies and musical phrases he invented in a notebook.
 Since 1975, Cotinaud continued this work by writing hundreds of themes for the groups he belongs to, both for pedagogy and professional purposes.
-From 1989, it began to converge around more elaborate constructions, creating precise universes, and already around the poetic work of Raymond Queneau, then Victor Hugo, a research project extending until 2017 with the ensemble Luxus.
+From 1989, it began to converge around more elaborate constructions, creating precise universes, and already around the poetic work of Victor Hugo, Raymond Queneau, Arthur Rimbaud, Rainer Maria Rilke, Dante Alighieri, a research project extending until 2017 with the ensemble Luxus.
 In 2007, his compositions for clarinet and cello with Deborah Walker (Dedalus ensemble) turned towards a more contemporary, chiseled writing.

 He began a series of studies for clarinet, which only had a name since the architecture and articulation with the Lydian system of George Russell and the melodic virtuosity make it a concert experience.

-He received a commission for a cappella mixed choir from the festival Les Voix des Cairns (Quiberon, France), and founded his own publishing company in 2021, Poetica Vivace Editions.
+He received a commission for a cappella mixed choir from the festival Les Voix des Cairns (Quiberon, France), and founded his own publishing company in 2021, Poetica Vivace Editions..
+2024-2025 was created his first works for strings (Tikkun Olam, in extremis,la perte de l'être cher, pluie-chemin).